viamrobotics/docs/docs/program/apis/sessions.md

 ### Access the session management API

 To manage sessions on-robot manually, you can use the following client SDKs:

 {{< tabs >}}
 {{% tab name="Go" %}}

-To enable the [Session Management API](https://pkg.go.dev/go.viam.com/rdk/session) the Go Client SDK provides, [disable the default](#disable-the-sessions-client) behavior of sessions.
+To enable the [Session Management API](https://pkg.go.dev/go.viam.com/rdk/session) the Go Client SDK provides, disable the default behavior of sessions, as shown [here](#disable-default-session-management).

 {{% /tab %}}
 {{% tab name="Other SDKs" %}}